SecurityTokenStandard/EIP-Spec/eip/eip-x.md

 Used by a custodian to transfer tokens over which they have custody.

 MUST emit a `CustodyTransfer` event on successful completion.
 MUST emit a `CustodyLimitChanged` event on successful completion.
-MUST decrease the `custodyLimit` of the custodian by `_amount`
+MUST decrease the `custodyLimit` of the custodian by `_amount`.

 ``` solidity
 function transferCustody(address _tokenHolder, address _receiver, uint256 _amount) external;